 The Duke Law Federalist Society is a student-led campus organization.
 Executive Board Members serve for one-year terms.
-Our chapter’s leadership is heavily involved in the Duke Law community, including being members of journals, the Moot Court Board, Mock Trial Board, and various pro bono projects and other organizations.
+Our chapter’s leadership is heavily involved in the Duke Law community, including being members of journals, Mock Trial Board, and various pro bono projects and other organizations.
 Everyone would be happy to talk with you not only about the Federalist Society, but about the other ways they are involved in and contribute to the Duke Law community– and how you can do the same!

 Meredith Criner was born and raised in Wilmington, North Carolina.
 She attended Cornell University where she played soccer and participated in the Cornell in Washington program before transferring to North Carolina State University.
 She graduated from NC State as valedictorian, majoring in history with a concentration in early American history and philosophy with a concentration in jurisprudence.
 During undergrad at NC State, she served on the executive board of several organizations and worked at almost every level of the North Carolina judicial branch.
 At Duke, Meredith has served in leadership positions for the Women Law Student’s Association, the Innocence Project, and the Christian Legal Society.
 She was also part of the winning 2020 Twiggs-Beskind Mock Trial Competition team, is a member of the Duke Law & Contemporary Problems journal, is a LEAD Fellow, and is completing the Public Interest and Public Service Certificate.
 Meredith spent her 1L summer working virtually as a Dave Kennedy Fellow at the Institute for Justice headquarters and as a research assistant at the Bolch Judicial Institute.